Quarantine & Isolation

 Third-Party Delivery Services

-• You are allowed to have one visitor who will be granted access to campus/your isolation building to provide care, food, and/or supplies to you during your time in quarantine/isolation.
-This person will NOT be allowed to enter your space, but can drop things off at your doorstep.
+• You are allowed to designate a care giver who will provide care, food, and/or supplies to you during your time in isolation.
+This person will NOT be allowed to enter your space but can drop things off at your doorstep.

 • What if I have a Service/Assistance Animal?

-Can I leave my quarantine/isolation room to retrieve food deliveries?
+Can I leave my isolation room to retrieve food deliveries?

-Can I leave my quarantine/isolation room to receive a COVID-19 vaccine or booster?
+Can I leave my isolation room to receive a COVID-19 vaccine or booster?

 What happens if I need to clean my laundry?

-• It is imperative that you bring clean clothes with you as you transition to your quarantine/isolation space.
-If you need laundry services, please coordinate your laundry needs with your Care Giver.
-If there are extenuating circumstances for your laundry needs, please refer to your Housing resource email.
+• It is imperative that you bring clean clothes with you as you transition to your isolation space.
+If you need to launder your clothes, you must wear a well-fitted, highly protective mask whenever in the laundry room.

-How do I know when I’m released from isolation/quarantine?
+How do I know when I’m released from isolation?

-• The COVID Support Team will contact you directly to confirm all dates associated with your isolation/quarantine and will notate if/when you’re eligible to test out early.
-Please note: the COVID Support Team manages your isolation/quarantine dates and Housing manages your room accommodations and resources.
-Please outreach to the correct office as needed.
+• The COVID Support Team will contact you directly to confirm all dates associated with your isolation and will note if/when you’re eligible to test out early.
+Please note: the COVID Support Team manages your isolation dates and Housing manages your room accommodations and resources.
+Please reach out to the correct office as needed.

 Resources